K-Schriber/Year-two-Unit-1/Project_1/Project_Unit_1.md

 2. The electronic ledger display the basic description of the cyrptocurrency selected.
 3. The electronic ledger allows to enter, withdraw and record transactions.
 4. Display current rate of coin
-5. Login and logout of Account
+5. Graphs the stock of ethureum  Librarys that are used (Yahoo finace , Pandas(data manipulation), matplot/sea born (graphing system))
-6. Graphs the stock of ethureum  from Yahoo finace
+6. Login and Logout of Account

 # Criteria B: Design